microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraOauth2PermissionGrant.md

 ## Synopsis

 Create a delegated permission grant using an oAuth2PermissionGrant object.
-This grant authorizes a client service principal to access a resource service principal on behalf of a signed-in user, with access limited to the granted delegated permissions.
+This grant allows a client service principal to access a resource service principal on behalf of a signed-in user, with access restricted to the specified delegated permissions.

 ## Syntax